willwray/array_typology/typology.md

 The initialization is nested;
 elements of array type can only be initialized by a nested braced initializer list.

-Elements (non-array type) are directly copy-initialized.
+Elements (non-array type) are directly copy-initialized in sequence.
-Initializations are sequenced, in order.
+Initialization from a braced initializer is non-narrowing.
-Element initialization from a braced initializer is non-narrowing - narrowing conversions are not allowed.
+If there are missing initializers then the corresponding trailing elements are value initialized (if the element type has no default constructor then all initializers must be provided).
-If there are missing initializers then the corresponding trailing elements are default constructed (if the element type has no default constructor then all initializers must be provided).
+If the object is an array of unknown size then the size is deduced from the initializer list.

 Aggregate initialization is unwieldy for large arrays.
 However, an array is trivially constructible if its elements are.
-Large arrays of trivial type are often either value constructed default constructed for 'two-phase initialization'.
+Large arrays of trivial type are often either value constructed or default constructed as the first step in a 'two-phase initialization'.

 ### Copy semantics, lack of